metarank/metarank/doc/configuration/overview.md

 * PII tracking is disabled: no hostnames and IP addresses are included in the error message.

 An example error payload is available in [sample-error.json](sample-error.json).

+The whole usage logging and error reporting can be disabled also by setting an env variable to `METARANK_TRACKING=false`.